microsoft/MarS/README.md

 ### 🖥️ Usage & Notes

-To explore all of our demos in a user-riendly interface:
+To explore all of our demos in a user-friendly interface:

 ```bash
 streamlit run market_simulation/examples/demo/home_app.py